AllenNeuralDynamics/aind-registration_evaluation/README.md

 ## Window size
 This refers to how big the area around each sampled point will be.
 For example, in a 2D image the window size area for a given point will be:

 ![PointWindowSize](https://github.com/AllenNeuralDynamics/aind-registration_evaluation/blob/main/images/point_window_size.png?raw=true)

+The same applies for a 3D sampled point.

+## Sampling options
+The sampling options we have at the moment are:
+- Sampling type: This could be a grid of points located in the intersection area or points spread randomly.
+Options = ["grid", "random"]
+- Number of points: The approximate number of points that will be sampled in the image.

+## Note
+> If you want to visualize points in the images, you could activate the visualize flag the package accepts.
+However, make sure these images are able to fix in memory.

 ## Installation
 To use the software, in the root directory, run